Iain Mackintosh: New Life for Historic theatres

-Curating theatre painting exhibitions
+Exhibitions of theatre painting and architecture

 Alongside designing theatre spaces, Mackintosh developed an interest in the history of theatre paintings and architecture and curated several exhibitions, each documented in comprehensive catalogues.

 In 1975 he was commissioned by the Arts Council of Great Britain to curate and design ‘The Georgian Playhouse 1730–1830’ at their Hayward Gallery, in the run up to the National Theatre’s opening.
 ‘This show on the delectable theme of the Georgian playhouse…is important artistically’ wrote Denys Sutton, editor of Apollo.
 The exhibition comprised 379 oil paintings, watercolours and architectural designs and attracted acclaim from both theatre and art critics.
 ‘This excellent exhibition … offers much of absorbing interest to both to the playgoer and those more especially concerned with pictures’.
 Geoffrey Ashton assisted in the final selections and writing of ‘…its splendid catalogue, full of anecdote and oddity.’

 At the 1981 Buxton Festival Mackintosh and Ashton curated ‘30 Different Likenesses of David Garrick – by 30 Different Artists’, ranging from Hogarth to Gainsborough, and in 1982 they collaborated on ‘The Royal Opera House Retrospective 1732 -1982’ at the Royal Academy, in celebration of the 250th anniversary of the Theatre Royal, Covent Garden.

+In 1982 the Curtains!!!
+Committee, formed by Mackintosh in 1976, published the first gazetteer of all British theatres, existing and demolished, built before 1914.
+The publication of ‘CURTAINS!!!' has been described as a turning point in the appreciation of historic theatres.

 For the 1987 Brighton Festival Mackintosh curated ‘“An Extravagant and Irrational Entertainment”: Staging the Opera in England 1632 to 1792’.
 In 2009 at the Orleans House Gallery, Twickenham, Marcus Risdell and Mackintosh co-curated ‘The Face and Figure of Shakespeare: How Britain’s 18th Century Sculptors invented a National Hero’.

+In 1995 the British Council commissioned Mackintosh to curate ‘Making Space for Theatre: 40 Years of British Theatre Architecture’, which opened at the National Theatre in London, then at the Prague Quadrennial of Scenography and Theatre Architecture.